microsoft/opensource-code-of-conduct/PROPOSED_CODE_OF_CONDUCT.md

 opencode@microsoft.com.
 Your report will be handled in accordance with the issue resolution process described in the [Code of Conduct FAQ](FAQ.md).

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All project and community leaders are obligated to respect the privacy and security of the reporter of any incident.

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],